codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### DataSyncCompleted

-Triggered when a data synchronization completes, this event generates a notification for each `dataType` as it finishes syncing regardless of the outcome.
+Triggered when a data synchronization completes, the legacy event generates a notification for each `dataType` as it finishes syncing regardless of the outcome.

 The `read.completed` replacement event uses the same trigger, but now provides detailed information about the read operation's outcome, including the status of the sync and whether any records were modified.

 See [Retrieve company data](/using-the-api/get-data).
 TODO: We need to update this doc to outline how clients can use this webhook to programmatically read data from our cache.